How to Download YouTube Videos on a Windows PC

 Many people have set the user-friendly VLC tool as their default media player, but you can also use the program to download YouTube videos.
-If you haven’t installed the program, you can get it on this page for free.
+If you haven’t installed the program, you can get it on the VLC website for free.

 Saving a video on your PC with VLC Player is relatively straightforward.
 Follow these steps to do so:

 - Open YouTube and select the video you want to download.

 - Highlight and copy the URL from the address bar.

 - Launch VLC Media Player from the Windows Start menu.